 Traders can be alerted via watch lists, and the compliance department monitoring procedures can be on higher alert for these transactions.
 Ensure that there’s a clearly documented investment reason for the trades so that, in hindsight, it can be proven that the reason for the trade was legitimate research and not inside information.

-9. Consultants and expert networks
+9. Consultants and Expert Networks

 A frequently overlooked aspect of a firm’s compliance policy and procedures is the fact that the firm is also responsible for third-party expert network “behavior” when it comes to insider trading.
 The SEC requires this.
 In other words, the consultant must adhere to the same policies and procedures.

-10. Best practice reviews
+10. Best Practice Reviews

 Hiring an impartial outside firm to do a review of Insider Trading Prevention and Detection policies and procedures is always a good idea.
-This shouldn’t just be limited to revising the policies and procedures but also to testing that employees are actually adhering to the guidelines.
+This shouldn’t just be limited to revising the policies and procedures but also to test that employees are actually adhering to the guidelines.
 The benefit of impartiality is that they aren’t subject to any politics of the firm and won’t be swayed by unintentional negligence or ignorance on the part of the team.

 The Bottom Line